KoenZomers/UniFiApi/README.md

 It is sufficient to use an account with the "Read Only" role in UniFi unless you want to modify things like using BlockClient, UnblockClient, AuthorizeGuest or UnauthorizeGuest.

-## Addons in this Fork

-Version 1.1.8.0 - January 6, 2021

-- Added ability to get a list of wireless networks
-- Added ability to get a list of configured networks

 ## Usage

 ```C#